 The majority of youth livestock shows are held at local and state levels in conjunction with colleges and universities that offer agriculture coursework.
 Open to youth up to age 19, youth livestock shows allow competitors to exhibit many different kinds of animals.
 Upcoming shows include:

-Florida: A variety of FFA evaluation events are planned during the Florida State Fair, from February 8th to the 19th.
+A variety of FFA evaluation events are planned during the Florida State Fair starting on February 8.
 Events include the State Horse Evaluation, the State Livestock Evaluation, the State Dairy Evaluation, and the State Fair Poultry Evaluation Event.

-Georgia: The Georgia National Livestock Show is slated for February 21-25, 2018.
+The Georgia National Livestock Show is slated for February 19-23.
 The event is put on in conjunction with the Georgia 4-H, Georgia FFA, and The Rhodes Animal & Dairy Science Department of the University of Georgia.
 Events include showing livestock like beef and dairy cows, goats, sheep, and hogs.

-Louisiana: January 19th and the 20th will host the 2018 Jr. Livestock Show in West Monroe, Louisiana.
+The 2020 Jr. Livestock Show will take place on January 17-18, in West Monroe, Louisiana.
 The event is held in cooperation with the North Louisiana Agri-Business Council, the LSU AgCenter, and Louisiana Tech University Block & Bridle Club.
 Events include livestock like lambs and sheep, beef and dairy cattle, swine, and goats.

 The Value of Participation in Youth Livestock Shows

 Youth ag shows offer a variety of benefits for participants.
 In order to be involved in shows, participants must plan, create budgets, procure feed and livestock healthcare, manage paperwork, follow rules and regulations, and more.
 This helps prepare youth participants for the day-to-day tasks of working in agriculture.